zhuxy-USTC/zhuxy-USTC.github.io/_talks/Early Diagnosis of Apple Leaf Pests and Diseases of Artificial Intelligence and Inspection Robots.md

 ---

 * Propose Asymmetric and Dilated convolution, and construct a multi - scale feature extraction module named LAD-Inception.
-* Develop LAD - Net, achieving comprehensive optimization in terms of size, accuracy, and speed.
+* Develop LAD-Net, achieving comprehensive optimization in terms of size, accuracy, and speed.
-* Transplant LAD - Net to Jetson TX2.
+* Transplant LAD-Net to Jetson TX2.
 Combine Jetson TX2 with a wheeled chassis to form an inspection robot, enabling the inspection and monitoring of the orchard.